The64thGamer/cheeseepedia/content/wiki/pizza-time-theatre-showtape.md

 - The Drive In
 - Boogie Woogie Bugle Boy

 The demo tapes take a majority of their music and skits from other albums directly.
 The Can-Can skit directly uses 'Offenbach - Morpheus' from the album 'Spike Jones Is Murdering the Classics'.
-Crusty's French singing is of Spike's voice, alongside Spike's sneezing skit at the end being recontextualized as Jasper.{{< cite 5 >}}
+Crusty's French singing is of Spike's voice, alongside Spike's sneezing skit at the end being recontextualized as Pasqually.{{< cite 5 >}}
 The Pasqually Show has the opening car skit taken from 'Liszt - Rhapsody From Hunger(y)' from the same 'Spike Jones Is Murdering the Classics' album, followed by the main melody sung over 'Funiculi, Funicula' from the album 'Italia Mia' by Mantovani.{{< cite 6 >}}

 ### Release